 - The free account includes the ability to randomize questions and sort answer choices.

-- It allows up to 10 questions and up to 100 responses per survey
+- It allows up to 10 questions and up to 100 responses per survey.

 - The tool makes it easy to build a custom survey.

 Because of the ads, KwikSurveys may not be as appropriate for business use as other options.
 The ads can be distracting and may lead respondents away from the site and toward the sites of competitors.
 More advanced options such as question logic, A/B split testing, and custom fields are all available with the purchase of a paid plan.

 3. Google Forms